LinqLover/sonyx/docs/study/study-design.md

   - different approaches tried/top-down vs bottom-up approach
   - final solution
 - retrospective task interview (questionnaire) [5 min]
-  1. confidence about solution: *How confident do you feel about the correctness [and quality] of your solution?* (4PL: very unsure, rather unsure, rather sure, very sure)
+  1. confidence about solution: *How confident do you feel about the correctness [and quality] of your answers/solution?* (4PL: very unsure, rather unsure, rather sure, very sure)
-  2. programming efficiency: *How efficient did your workflow while performing this task?* (4PL: not efficient at all, rather not efficient, rather efficient, very efficient)
+  2. programming efficiency: *How efficient did you consider your workflow while performing this task?* (4PL: not efficient at all, rather not efficient, rather efficient, very efficient)
   3. programming experience: *How much fun did you have performing the task while working with the provided tools?* (4PL: no fun at all, rather no fun, some fun, very much fun)
 - offer a short break

 ### 3. Open discussion (oral) [10 min]

 - open questions about the <u>approach</u>:
-  - strengths/for which kind of problems is it useful?
+  - strengths: *For which kind of problems do you think it is useful?*
-  - weaknesses/for which kind of problems is it not so useful?
+  - weaknesses: *For which kind of problems do you think it is rather not useful?*
-  - of which other use cases for sonyx could you think?
+  - *Of which other use cases for sonyx could you think?*
-  - was there a recent problem where you would have liked to use it?
+  - *Was there a recent programming problem where you would have liked to use it?*
 - open questions about the <u>prototype</u>:
-  - advantages: what makes the tool helpful/convenient?
+  - advantages: *What made the tool helpful/convenient for you?*
-  - disadvantages: what are the largest drawbacks?
+  - disadvantages: *What were the largest drawbacks of the tool for you?*
-  - improvement potential: how can the tool be made more convenient?
+  - improvement potential: *How could we make the tool more convenient for you to use?*

 ### 4. Debriefing interview [10 min]

 - questionnaire:
-  - *note: moved to the end of the study to avoid expectation bias*
+  - \<note: moved to the end of the study to avoid expectation bias\>
   - basic demographic data
     - age (k-anonymized into $3\mathbb{N}$)
     - gender (m/f/d/don‘t say)